GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-webhooks-using-the-Admin-UI.md

 ## Searching for a webhook

-You can easily search for an existing webhook in Global Commerce to review or update its settings.
+You can easily search for an existing webhook in Admin UI to review or update its settings.
 Use the steps below to find a webhook by its unique ID.

 To search for an existing webhook: